 A chewable brewers yeast garlic supplement designed for pets is the most consistent and effective way to incorporate this healthy food into a dog’s diet.

 Garlic belongs to the Allium family with chives, onions and scallions.
 Some dogs are allergic.
 Normally though, garlic is only harmful in large doses.

 It does have the potential to trigger Heinz bodies or oxidative damage to your animal’s red blood cells.
 This can cause anemia and, in rare situations, even death.

 Garlic has long been a natural remedy.
 With more than 30 compounds, it’s good for many ailments.
 It can even be an antibiotic in crushed form.

 This is one amazing holistic medicinal plant and with the same health benefits for dogs.

 Immune System Boost

-Garlic can enhance the functions of the bloodstream by boosting killer cells.
+Garlic enhances the functions of the bloodstream by boosting killer cells.
 These are responsible for destroying cancer and other harmful microbes.

 For Fighting Infections

-It Repels Ticks & Fleas
+Repels Ticks and Fleas